 - a) A minimum of two oars or paddles - b) A minimum of two ropes, one measuring 12 mm (1/2 inches) in diameter and 10 m (33 ft) in length to be used for towing, another rope measuring at least 10 mm (3/8 inches) in diameter and 15 m (50 ft) in length, it must have at one end a flotation device and the other end must be fastened to the structure of the racing boat. - c) A set of flags: red and yellow, measuring each one at least 400 x 600 mm (16 x 24 inches) and attached to a pole 800 mm (31 inches) long.
-No black flags should be carried in any of the race boats. - d) An emergency first aid kit - e) A repair kit with necessary tools - f) Two readily accessible fire extinguishers (BC or equivalent rating) well secured to the boat having a minimum capacity each of 2.00 kg.
-(5 lb.).
+No black flags should be carried in any of the race boats. - d) An emergency first aid kit - e) A repair kit with necessary tools - f) Two readily accessible fire extinguishers (BC or equivalent rating) they must be mounted securely (on a strong mount) to avoid dislodging during an impact or an accident.
+Having a minimum capacity each of 1.00kg.
 It is recommended to use a permanent fire extinguisher system with the fire trigger button within the reach of the racing crew.
-All the fire extinguishers must have a standard approval label and/or certificate showing that it has been serviced within the last 12 months.

-- g) Life jackets for all crew members conforming to minimum specifications as stipulated in Rule 205.06. - h) Crash helmets conforming to rule 205.07, for all crew members. - i) Clothing of any flammable material such as plastic or nylon, can be worn by crew members on top of the racing suit only in weather affected areas.
+All the fire extinguishers must have a standard approval label and/or certificate showing that it has been serviced within the last 12 months. - g) Life jackets for all crew members conforming to minimum specifications as stipulated in Rule 205.06. - h) Crash helmets conforming to rule 205.07, for all crew members.
+Helmets should be replaced after a serious accident and if for any reason the helmet fails to pass the technical inspection. - i) Clothing of any flammable material such as plastic or nylon, can be worn by crew members on top of the racing suit only in weather affected areas.
 The racing suit can be a one or two piece suit, it should be made of wool or cotton, any flame retardant material is highly recommended.
-Regular length pants and long sleeves are required. - j) The use of helmet to life jacket back or side straps and / or Hans Device are highly recommended. - k) The crew must wear eye protection during the race, it is recommended that it is in the form of shatter proof material (plastic goggles or it could be a full face protection). - The use of closed fire masks (balaclavas) by the race crew is not recommended. - m) It is recommended that any large items liable to move in a case of an impact, must be installed and/or fastened in a manner were they will not be projected to the crew and should be fastened in such a way that they can be taken in case of an emergency. - n) The use of rear view mirrors are highly recommended. - o) If the use of a Global Positioning System (GPS) is to be allowed during the race, only a small GPS (maximum of 5 inch screen / measured diagonally) can be used on the race boat.
+Regular length pants and long sleeves are required. - j) The use of helmet to life jacket back or side straps and / or Hans Device are highly recommended. - k) The crew must wear eye protection during the race, it is recommended that it is in the form of shatter proof material (plastic goggles or it could be a full face protection). - I) The use of closed fire masks (balaclavas) by the race crew is not recommended. - m) It is recommended that any large items liable to move in a case of an impact, must be installed and/or fastened in a manner were they will not be projected to the crew and should be fastened in such a way that they can be taken in case of an emergency. - n) The use of rear view mirrors are highly recommended.
+As of 2016 it will be compulsory. - o) If the use of a Global Positioning System (GPS) is to be allowed during the race, only a small GPS (maximum of 5 inch screen / measured diagonally) can be used on the race boat.
 Mounted GPS must be in front of the Navigator (facing the navigator), if it is a handheld it must be under the control of the Navigator at all times.
-It must be indicated in the Advanced Program if the use of the GPS will be allowed during the race or not.
+It must be indicated in the Advanced Program if the use of the GPS will be allowed during the race or not. - p) A full time onboard breathing system is allowed for all Jet Boat Race Classes.
+If used, the guidelines in Rule 904.
+2. 1 AIR SYSTEMS, should be followed.

-900.6 - TECHNICAL SAFETY REGULATIONS
+900.7 - TECHNICAL SAFETY REGULATIONS